PeteMichaud/petegames.com/_posts/2013-09-10-games-on-the-brain.md

 {% blog_image science-brain.jpg %}

 What I **can** do is run an informal survey of gamers.
-The selection method (self selection) is bad, but actually kind of appropriate for this use case, considering that only people who self identify as "gamers" would be interested in such a survey, and that's who we want.
+The selection method (self selection) will give us skewed results, but it's actually kind of appropriate for this use case, considering that only people who self identify as "gamers" would be interested in such a survey, and that's who we want.
 I bet I can get a pretty big sample size as well.

 I'm going to try to answer two questions: